 Surprisingly (or perhaps not), a number of performers who would later have considerable success made their TV premieres on The Gong Show, including an early incarnation of the band Oingo Boingo and future Bozo the Clown Joey D'Auria.

 The show has had several revivals, mostly in ten-year intervals.
 The first was in 1988 with Don Bleu as host, a version which lasted for only one season.
 Game Show Network revived it as Extreme Gong in 1998 with George Gray at the helm, and kept it going for two seasons.
 The next revival was in 2008 on Comedy Central, also lasting for only a season with Dave Attell as host.
 Since 2012, a Sony-approved live stage version has been running in the New York City area.
-In 2017, right on schedule, ABC revived the show with Will Arnett at the helm, following in the footsteps of ABC's multiple summer game shows (Celebrity Family Feud, To Tell the Truth, Match Game, and fellow Sony property The $100,000 Pyramid); Mike Myers hosts (albeit as the fictional British TV host Tommy Maitland).
-Unlike other remakes, the 2017 version (with a second season airing in summer 2018) adopts a lot of the motifs of the original version.
+In 2017, right on schedule, ABC revived the show with Will Arnett at the helm, following in the footsteps of ABC's multiple summer game shows (Celebrity Family Feud, To Tell the Truth, Match Game, and fellow Sony property The $100,000 Pyramid).
+This particular revival was hosted by British TV personality Tommy Maitland; if that name doesn't ring a bell to anyone on either side of the Pond, it's probably because he's a fictional character played by Mike Myers (who also served as executive producer in season two).
+Unlike other remakes, the 2017 version adopted a lot of the motifs of the original version; a second season aired in 2018 before being given the gong itself by ABC.

 Game Show Tropes in use: